I share my best tips for exercising with natural hair and promoting healthier hair growth in this article.

 However, you can go with anything you enjoy as long as it’s something that gets your heart rate up and blood pumping through your body.

-Beachbody has many workout programs for beginners all the way to advanced level and you can stream all of them right in your living room.
+Beachbody has many workout programs for beginners all the way to advanced levels and you can stream all of them right in your living room.

 How Much Exercise is Effective for Natural Hair Growth Rate?

 You don’t have to exercise for hours to get the benefits.
 In fact, too much exercise can prove counterproductive in the long run and cause injury.